CRSS666/docs/content_guidelines.md

 *“By the title of this one it should be clear I'm following a vague template that somewhat applies”*

 All content that's meant to be posted in any of CRSS’ profiles must go through one or more of the Community Managers.
 This isn't just because of moderation or anything, it's realistically the only way to let people upload stuff without giving them the credentials or permissions directly.
-We'll just also watch it beforehand to reject, approve or request changes to your content based on these guidelines.
+We'll also watch and/or read it beforehand to reject, approve or request changes to your content based on these guidelines.

-That's all, if you have any feedback, @ blurry on discord.
+That's all, folks\!
+If you have any feedback, @ blurry on discord.

 # Useful Links